On this page

 Alternatively, you may need to think about downsizing or relocating to another city or state to free up some money to live on and/or pay out your mortgage if you still have one.

 Before downsizing, remember there are costs such as stamp duty involved in selling your home and buying a new one.
 You also need to consider the potential impact on any Age Pension or government benefit you’re entitled to receive.

-If you downsize and are aged 65 and over, you may be eligible to make a downsizer contribution into your super account.
+If you downsize and are aged 60 and over, you may be eligible to make a downsizer contribution into your super account.
 (On 1 July 2022, the minimum eligibility age for downsizer contributions reduced from 65 to age 60.)

 Step 7: Set a retirement expenses budget

 Review your lifestyle to ensure it matches your financial resources.
 That means setting a budget.

 Check out the ASFA Retirement Standard for ideas on how much the average retiree spends on items like housing, food, clothing and household goods.